sutta » mn » Majjhima Nikāya 149

 “mahāsaḷāyatanikaṁ vo, bhikkhave, desessāmi.

-“Mendicants, I shall teach you the great discourse on the six sense fields.
+“Mendicants, I shall teach you the great discourse on what relates to the six sense fields.

 Taṁ suṇātha, sādhukaṁ manasi karotha, bhāsissāmī”ti.